Yura Station: Lines

 Yura Station is served by the San'in Main Line, and is located 280.1 kilometers from the terminus of the line at Kyoto.

 Station layout

 The station consists of one ground-level island platform and one ground-level side platform.
 The station building faces the side platform, and the island platform connected by a footbridge.
-However, normally only platform1 is in use.
+However, normally only platform 1 is in use.
 The station is staffed.

 Platforms

 History

 Yura Station opened on December 20, 1903.
 With the privatization of the Japan National Railways (JNR) on April 1, 1987, the station came under the aegis of the West Japan Railway Company.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 1086 passengers daily.